hankhsu1996/jsonrpc-cpp-lib/README.md

 ##### A. As a Build-Time Dependency (FetchContent)

-This approach downloads and builds the library as part of your project.
-It's ideal for development workflows where you want everything self-contained:
+This approach downloads and builds the library as part of your project, suitable for development workflows where a self-contained build is desired:

 ```cmake
 include(FetchContent)